raj23manj/springBoot/jokesapp/README.md

     - A single Instance per Global Session.
 Typically used in a portlet Context. only valid in the context of web-aware Spring Application-Context
     - Not Used Much, legacy code.
   * Application
-    - bean is scoped to the lifecycle of Servlet Context.  only valid in the context os web-aware
+    - bean is scoped to the lifecycle of Servlet Context. only valid in the context of web-aware
   * WebSocket
     - Scopes a Single Bean definition to the lifecycle of a WebSocket.
 Only Valid in the Context of web-aware Spring Application-Context
   * Custom Scope
     - Spring Scopes are Extensible, and we can define our own Scope by implementing spring's 'Scope' Interface

   * Note
-    - We cannot override the built in singelton and prototype scopes
+    - We cannot override the built in singleton and prototype scopes

 # Bean Life Cycles
   *  XML: